spkdroid/Journal-App/README.md

 ## Journal App
 <img src="https://github.com/spkdroid/Journal-App/blob/master/icons/redicon.png"  align="left" height="125" width="125" >
 Journal App is a simple note making application for your android device.
 The application provides you with a list of notes in a neat and clean fashion.
 The Journal application can be added as a plugin into other application to provide note making functionality.
 All the entries are stored in the sqlite database inside the application.
-The Journal application provides all the basic CRUD operation.
+The Journal application provides all the basic CRUD operation

+.
 ## Motivation
 <img src="https://github.com/spkdroid/Journal-App/blob/master/icons/purple.png"  align="left" height="125" width="125" >
 A simple notemaker application to your Android device. <br>
 Light weight.